Ukrainian national revival: In the Russian Empire

-Novhorod-Siversky Patriotic Circle existed prior to the French invasion of Russia in 1812 in Novhorod-Siverskyi, Russian Empire.
-Its members included such personalities like Andriy Hudovych, Tymofiy Kalynsky, Ivan Khalansky, Arkhyp Khudorba, Pavlo Koropchevsky, Opanas Lobysevych (one of the leaders), Mykhailo Myklashevsky, Hryhoriy Poletyka, Andriy Rachynsky, Bishop Varlaam Shyshatsky, Fedir Tumansky, Melkhysedek Znachko-Yavorsky, H. Dolynsky, S. Shyrai, and A. Pryhara.
-There are speculations that the 1791 secret mission of Vasily Kapnist to Berlin was connected with that circle.
-The circle played a key role in revival of Cossack regiments (see Ivan Kotliarevsky).
+Prior to the French invasion of Russia in 1812, a circle of Ukrainian patriotic activists was active in Novhorod-Siverskyi.
+Among its members were Andriy Hudovych, Tymofiy Kalynsky, Ivan Khalansky, Arkhyp Khudorba, Pavlo Koropchevsky, Opanas Lobysevych, Mykhailo Myklashevsky, Hryhoriy Poletyka, Andriy Rachynsky, Bishop Varlaam Shyshatsky, Fedir Tumansky, Melkhysedek Znachko-Yavorsky, H. Dolynsky, S. Shyrai, and A. Pryhara.
+The circle played a key role in the revival of Cossack regiments, and its members voiced support for the political rights of Ukrainian nobility along with activists such as Adrian Chepa and Vasyl Poletyka.
+During the early 19th century, History of the Ruthenians was created, promoting the cause of Ukrainian autonomy.